Dotan53/belly-button-challenge/README.md

 The dashboard consists of a drop menu for selecting a dataset sample with corresponding dynamic:

--*demographic table of sample information
+* demographic table of sample information
 * bar chart of the ten largest within the sample
 * bubble chart of all OTUs in the sample, scaled by size of presence